gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 The tags in the `render()` function define the structure of HTML elements that lay out how the component is structured.

-# Import checkout component into homepage
+# Importing checkout component into homepage

 Now go to your `src/pages/index.js` file.
 This is your homepage that shows at the root URL.
 Import your new checkout component in the file underneath the other two imports and replace the tags inside the first `<div>` tag with a `<Checkout />` tag.
 Your `index.js` file should now look like this: